 - TrafficManager Syndication-An operator reviews catalogs and submits syndicated inventory to a specific publishing workflow.
 See the TrafficManager Guide for operating details. - DPP Package Preparation-An operator enters DPP metadata, marks programme segments, and submits the assets to a workflow.
-Vantage adds bars, generates slates, and encodes to the appropriate MXF format with DPP metadata to create a DPP package. - CML Preparation-An operator creates clips, and submits the auto-generated composition (CML file) to a Conform-based workflow to generate the specified output. - Re-timing of assets An operator selects a media file and submits it to a Tempo-based workflow for re-timing- intelligently decreasing or increasing the running time of shows and segments.
-Tempo utilizes new time compression algorithms that deliver superior quality and faster turn-around times.
+Vantage adds bars, generates slates, and encodes to the appropriate MXF format with DPP metadata to create a DPP package. - CML Preparation-An operator creates clips, and submits the auto-generated composition (CML file) to a Conform-based workflow to generate the specified output. - Re-timing of assets- An operator selects a media file and submits it to a Tempo-based workflow for re-timing-intelligently decreasing or increasing the running time of shows and segments.
+Tempo utilizes new time compression algorithms that deliver superior quality and faster turn-around times. - Clip Logging-Permits segmenting ingested media into segment types, such as Slate, Bumper, Commercial, or Segment.
+Operators can mark segment in and out points and include metadata, labels, and variables.
+The output is a generated XML or CML clip list attachment readable by a media processing target workflow.
+For an overview of the Logging Portal, see Logging Portal Overview in the Using Workflow Portal Configurations chapter.